enkore/borgcube/docs/development.rst

     (In fact, a site will be able to serve common requests indefinitely with a dead database server, as long as no writes happen.)

+5. The database only stores a *single* object.
+This object is the "root" object and all objects in the database are (have to be) reachable from the root, through an arbitrary number of objects referring to each other (including object cycles).

 .. _ZODB: http://www.zodb.org/en/latest/
 .. _pickle: https://docs.python.org/3/library/pickle.html#pickling-class-instances